Dynamical friction in dark matter spikes: corrections to Chandrasekhar's formula: Formulation

-We note that in the absence of a vertical to the orbital plane component of the perturbing force, which is true in the case of dynamical friction, the inclination $i$ and the longitude of the ascending node $\Omega$ remains constant in the absence of other perturbing forces.
-Dynamical friction, however, induces a precession to the argument of periapsis, $\omega$, and changes the orbital eccentricity $e$.
-This latter can either increase or decrease depending on the density profile slope of the stellar cusp model adopted.
+where $a$ is the semi-major axis, $e$ the eccentricity, $\omega$ the argument of periapsis, $\Omega$ the longitude of the ascending node and $f$ the true anomaly. $M=m+M_{\bullet}$ is the total binary mass and $n=2\pi/T=(GM/a^{3})^{1/2}$ the orbital angular frequency, {We note that the perturbation of the binary orbit in this case is caused only by dynamical friction.
+Since there is no vertical component of the dynamical friction force to the orbital plane, the inclination $i$ and the longitude of the ascending node $\Omega$ remains constant in the absence of other perturbing forces and thus $\dot{i}=\dot{\Omega}=0$.
+Dynamical friction, however, induces a precession to the argument of periapsis, $\omega$, and changes the orbital semi-major axis $a$ and eccentricity $e$.
+This latter can either increase or decrease depending on the density profile slope of the DM spike adopted.}

-Since the time evolution of the orbital elements occur over many orbits, in order to determine the time evolution of a binary orbit we can orbit average the above equations and obtain:
+Since the time evolution of the orbital elements occur over many orbits, in order to determine the time evolution of the massive binary orbit we can orbit-average the above equations. {In order to orbit-average a quantity along the orbit, we need to know how the true anomaly is changing over time.
+This is described by Eq. (\ref{dsigma}), which shows that apart from the unperturbed Keplerian evolution described by the first term on the RHS of Eq. (\ref{dsigma}), the true anomaly can also evolve due to possible precessions and specifically the periapsis precession $\dot{\omega}$ and the longitude of the ascending node precession $\dot{\Omega}$.
+Given that due to dynamical friction we have $\dot{\omega}<< 1$ and that $\dot{\Omega}=0$, we can compute the secular evolution of the orbital elements neglecting the second and third term in Eq. (\ref{dsigma}) and use}